Peripheral artery disease - legs

 - Stroke (cerebrovascular disease)

 The main symptoms of PAD are pain, achiness, fatigue, burning, or discomfort in the muscles of your feet, calves, or thighs.
-These symptoms usually appear during walking or exercise, and go away after several minutes of rest.
+These symptoms most often appear during walking or exercise, and go away after several minutes of rest.

 - At first, these symptoms may appear only when you walk uphill, walk faster, or walk for longer distances.